-Welcome Events
+Parents and Families Welcome Events

 Participate in a welcome event to meet our staff, current parents, and students while getting answers to any lingering questions you may have.
-Welcome event details will be shared via email.
+Welcome event details will be shared via email from the Parents and Families Experience portal.